Aatikah-Sheikh/Red-Object-Detection/README.md

 ## Repository Structure
 The respository is structured as follows:
 ### Requirements
-- MATLAB 2023b with the following MathWorks packages:
+- MATLAB 2023b (Recommended) with the following MathWorks packages:
   * Simulink
   * Stateflow
   * Image Processing